OpenRC/openrc/README.md

 We don't support building a static OpenRC with PAM.

-You may need to use `PROGLDFLAGS=-Wl,-Bstatic` on glibc instead of just `-static`.
+You may need to use `PROGLDFLAGS=-Wl,-Bstatic` on glibc instead of just `-static` (This is now handled by the meson build system).

-If you are building OpenRC for a Gentoo Prefix installation, add `MKPREFIX=yes`.
+If you are building OpenRC for a Gentoo Prefix installation, add `MKPREFIX=yes` (this is not supported in the meson build currently, but patches are welcome).

 `PKG_PREFIX` should be set to where packages install to by default.